sjsarsa/kt-data-fiddler/README.md

  1. Number of attempts
  2. Skill ids of attempts
  3. Attempt correctnesses

-Example contents of for two students:
+Example contents for two students:
  ```
 3
 1,2,3